 - Teachers will be paid maximum two weeks after the culmination of the class, via direct deposit.

-- Abrons/SMT offers ½ off of tuition for lower income participants and sliding scale tuition rates to BIPOC students [registration fee remains $25].
+- Abrons/SMT offers ½ off of tuition for lower income participants and sliding scale tuition rates to Black, Indigenous and Students of Color [registration fee remains $25].
 Activating these discounts requires a simple application process and email correspondence with Abrons administrators.

 - Classes will be held online OR in person.
 For online classes, teachers may use their personal Zoom account or The School of Making Thinking’s Zoom account if they prefer.
 We also encourage other innovative platforms and methodologies that foster togetherness in lieu of not being together in person.

-- IMPORTANT.
-Because we have limited marketing resources for these courses, it is the teacher’s responsibility to be able to draw a class size of at least 5 students in order for a course to run.
-If a course does not meet this class size minimum by the 1st day of class, the class will be canceled.
+- IMPORTANT: Because we have limited marketing resources for these courses, it is the teacher’s responsibility to be able to draw a class size of at least 5 students in order for a course to run.
+If a course does not meet this class size minimum by the last day of registration, the class will be canceled.

 The Class Proposal Form will require: